davidlougheed/strkit/docs/caller_usage.md

   Read segments with average PHRED scores below this (common with a threshold of ~13 and ONT Ultra Long reads, for example) will be skipped. **Default:** 13
 * `--min-read-align-score #.#`: Minimum normalized read alignment score (fractional; `0.0` to `1.0`) needed to include a read in a call.
 A good value for pure tandem repeats is 0.9.
-A good value for much more lenient genotyping is ~0.4.
+A good value for much more lenient genotyping is anywhere from 0.0-0.4. **Default:** 0.9
 * `--max-rcn-iters ##`: Maximum number of read copy-number counting iterations to perform.
 Loci which require a lot of iterations are probably impure tandem repeats, for which the resulting copy number will not be very accurate anyway.
   **Default:** 200